 The scholastic quality of IJBTC was accredited by Korean Research Foundation in 2007.
 The IJBTC are included in the Thomson Reuters Emerging Sources Citation Index in 2017 and the resource of the ATLA Religion Database® in 2018.

 For our standalone panel(s), the Korean Religions Unit welcomes proposals for papers sessions, roundtable sessions, and individual papers.
 Proposals in all areas of Korean Religions will be considered, but we are especially interested in working around the following themes as they relate to religion in Korea:

 Dear Friends and Colleagues,

-I am pleased to announce the special lecture by Dr. Fumihiko Sueki in Ryukoku University on be half of the Research Center for World Buddhist Cultures and Research Center for Buddhist Cultures in Asia at Ryukoku University and Society for the Promotion of Buddhism (Bukkyo Dendo Kyokai).
+I am pleased to announce the special lecture by Dr. Fumihiko Sueki in Ryukoku University on be half of the Research Center for World Buddhist Cultures, Ryukoku University.

 Dr. Sueki, a professor emeritus of Tokyo University and the International Research Center for Japanese Studies, will give a lecture concerning Japanese emperors (tenno) and Japanese religions during modern period on February 14, 2019 in Ryukoku University Omiya Campus.